 Plant-trapped women had to bear too many children; they were too abused, degraded and overworked to give their infants proper care.
 For example, prolonged breastfeeding was a natural method of pre-Plant Trap birth control, abandoned since.
 It also ensured that most infants would benefit from lavish attention and fondling during their first five years of life.

 The Plant Trap took back these hunter-gatherer benefits through parental overwork, exhaustion and neglect.
 Small village hydro-agriculture and its evermore-intensive labor requirements aggravated these problems.
-They became unmanageable by free people when slave-driven hydraulic civilizations – the weapon organizations our historians love to praise – demanded corvée labor (korvay, “fatigue duty”, seasonal forced labor).
+They became unmanageable by free people when slave-driven hydraulic civilizations – the weapon organizations our historians love to describe above every other – demanded corvée labor (korvay, “fatigue duty”, seasonal forced labor).

-No matter how hard the toil of those caught up in the Plant Trap, famines followed transient years of plenty.
-While hyper-fertility multiplied farming manpower, it also accelerated epidemics and high infant mortality; such plagues became inevitable thanks to the dense populations that agriculture demanded.
-Eventually, over-cultivated ecosystems collapsed and famine followed along behind.
+No matter how hard the toil of those caught up in the Plant Trap, famines followed every few transient years of plenty.
+While hyper-fertility multiplied farming manpower, it also accelerated epidemics and high infant mortality.
+Such plagues became inevitable thanks to the dense populations that agriculture demanded.
+Eventually, over-cultivated ecosystems collapsed and famine followed on its heals.
 Warfare became a favorite means of fine-tuning this reciprocating engine of population explosion and collapse.

 By the way, farm animals incubated most human epidemics.
 Pandemics had to wait for the urban world.
 Few diseases could jump from wild animals to hunter-gatherers and then spread beyond the initial infection site.
 Hunter-gatherers were too isolated from their fellows, compared to townfolk.

-I’m beginning to change my mind on that topic.
-The transmission of global pandemics via wild birds (as has been discovered with Avian Flu, West Nile Virus, etc.) could have struck these hunter-gatherers just as hard.
-In the absence of compulsive taboos forbidding them from eating infected species ‒ more easily caught on the fly or harvested once aground ‒ those birds would have presented as much of a death threat to hunter-gatherers as to townspeople.
-Given a sky filled with infected birds, and hunting grounds crawling with sick scavengers, the relative dispersal of hunter-gatherers compared to the cheek-by-jowl of city slickers, those factors would have been irrelevant to this epidemiological problem.
-Otherwise, mosquitoes, those filthy flying hypodermic needles, could have dispersed ancient infections.
+I’m beginning to change my mind on this topic.
+The transmission of global pandemics via wild birds (as seen with Avian Flu, West Nile Virus, etc.) could have struck these hunter-gatherers just as hard.
+In the absence of compulsive taboos forbidding them from eating infected species ‒ more easily dropped on the fly or trapped once aground ‒ those birds would have presented as much of a death threat to hunter-gatherers as to townspeople.
+Given a sky filled with infected birds and hunting grounds crawling with sick scavengers, the relative dispersal of hunter-gatherers compared to the cheek-by-jowl of city slickers would have been irrelevant to this epidemiological problem.
+Otherwise those filthy flying hypodermic needles, mosquitoes, could have dispersed ancient infections.